Clean light blinking — error

 Why is the Clean light blinking on my KitchenAid KDTE334GPS?

-A blinking Clean light typically signals a wash cycle error, often caused by a heating issue or interrupted cycle.
+A blinking Clean light usually signals a wash cycle error, often caused by a heating issue or interrupted cycle.
 Resetting the dishwasher by cutting power for 60 seconds can clear the error in many cases.

 Can I still use my dishwasher while the Clean light is blinking?

-It is not recommended, as the blinking light indicates the previous cycle did not complete properly.
+It’s not recommended, as the blinking light indicates the previous cycle did not complete properly.
 Running another cycle before diagnosing the issue may worsen the underlying problem.

 Do I need a technician to fix a blinking Clean light on the KDTE334GPS?